arturcarvalho/tutorial-1/README.md

 > From now on we'll use the shorter `rw` alias instead of the full `redwood` name.

-This will apply the migration (which runs the commands agains the database to create the changes we need) which results in creating a new table called `Post` with the fields we defined above.
+This will apply the migration (which runs the commands against the database to create the changes we need) which results in creating a new table called `Post` with the fields we defined above.

 ### Creating a Post Editor